Recipe Picture

 Instructions

-5.Put in the hot oil, adding a little egg mixture with chopped onions, green chillies and coriander on top.
+Place the bread slices in hot butter/oil, adding a little egg mixture with chopped onions, green chillies and coriander on top.

 Notes